The Dungeon Core Assembly

 Haku-san said, as if reading my mind.

 Ah, right.
-Normally, being blood-related to the Empress… would make her royalty.
-She'd need a very high position, and her very existence would be troublesome.
+She'd normally be considered blood-related to the Emperor… basically royalty.
+She'd need a very high position, and her very existence would be a headache.
 Yeah, I get it.

-"Now then, since you've become a noble… I invite you to my residence, Rokuko-chan."
+"Well then, now that you've become nobles… allow me to invite you to my home, Rokuko-chan."

 "Yes!
-Come on, stop standing around and let's go, Kehma!"
+Come on, stop spacing out and let's go, Kehma!"

 Saying that, Rokuko took Haku's hand and passed through the gate.